buildbot/buildbot/master/docs/manual/cmdline.rst

 :option:`--buildbotbin` argument can be provided in :file:`.buildbot/options` as ``try_buildbotbin``

-Finally, the SSH approach needs to connect to a :class:`PBListener` status port, so it can retrieve and report the results of the build (the PB approach uses the existing connection to retrieve status information, so this step is not necessary).
-This requires a :option:`--masterstatus` argument, or a ``try_masterstatus`` entry in :file:`.buildbot/options`, in the form of a :samp:`{HOSTNAME}:{PORT}` string.

 The following command line arguments are deprecated, but retained for backward compatibility: